William Bartholomew (cricketer)

-William Bartholomew, was an English first-class cricketer.
+William Bartholomew, was an English cricketer.

-The son of Charles Bartholomew, a prominent Chertsey cricketer, Bartholomew made his debut in first-class cricket for a Surrey side against a Kent XI at Bishopsbourne in 1773, with him making a further appearance for Surrey in 1773 against a Hampshire XI at Hambledon.
-His next appearance in first-class cricket came five years later in 1778, when he played for Chertsey against England at Laleham Burway.
-Over a decade later, in 1789, he appeared in a fourth first-class match for the Gentlemen of England against Middlesex at Marylebone.
+The son of the Reverend Charles Bartholomew, a prominent Chertsey Cricket Club member, Bartholomew made his debut in important matches for Surrey against Kent at Bishopsbourne in 1773.
+He made a further appearance for Surrey in 1773 against Hampshire at Hambledon.
+His next appearance in an important game was five years later in 1778, when he played for Chertsey against England at Laleham Burway.
+Over a decade later, in 1789, he appeared in a fourth match for the Gentlemen of England against Middlesex at Marylebone.
 He scored 59 runs in his four matches, with a highest score of 30.